lkjsxc/lkjsxcnext/README.md

 - Private memo list and editor for logged-in users to manage their own memos.
 - Toggle functionality to switch between viewing public memos and personal memos.
 - API endpoints for fetching, creating, updating, and deleting memos.
+- All communication except for authentication is done via websocket.

 ## Page
 - **Navbar**